Further education and skills

 All FCFJ figures are based solely based on eligibility of learners and validity of courses that applied at the reported time and run from April 2021 when FCFJ was first introduced.
 See the methodology for further information.

-Figures reported up to the first quarter of the 2025/26 academic year show that;
+Figures reported up to the six months of the 2025/26 academic year show that;

 Further information can be found in the following featured table: